 Some people confuse groups with periods (the horizontal rows of the periodic table).
 While periods represent the number of electron shells,

 Beyond their theoretical significance, groups have practical applications in fields such as medicine, agriculture, and technology.
-For example, the noble gases (Group 18) are used in lighting and cryogenics due to their inertness, while halogens (Group 17) are vital in disinfectants and pharmaceuticals.
+Take this: the noble gases (Group 18) are used in lighting and cryogenics due to their inertness, while halogens (Group 17) are vital in disinfectants and pharmaceuticals.
 The alkali metals (Group 1) are key in energy storage and battery technology, and the alkaline earth metals (Group 2) are crucial in construction and electronics.
 These applications underscore how the periodic table’s group organization provides a roadmap for innovation.

 This predictive power extends even to the realm of synthetic and superheavy elements, where group placement offers the first hypotheses about potential chemistry before a single atom is produced.
 For scientists creating elements beyond uranium, the periodic table’s group structure acts as a crucial guide, suggesting possible oxidation states, reactivity, and compound formation based on their anticipated electron configurations.
 This foresight transforms the table from a catalog of known substances into a dynamic map for exploration at the frontiers of matter.